Chapter 8: Reading the Future#

 At each event time \(t\), the KM survival probability is updated:

-Fig. 19 Figure 8.3 Annotated Kaplan-Meier Survival Curves. ① Each vertical drop marks an event (death or CHD event). ② Tick marks ( | ) on the curve indicate censored observations — patients who left the study or whose follow-up ended before the event occurred. ③ The median survival time is the point where the curve crosses S(t) = 0.50, shown here for the smoker group at approximately 2,240 days (6 years).
-Non-smokers did not reach median survival within the 10-year follow-up — their survival curve remains above 0.50 throughout, indicating a better prognosis.#
+Fig. 24 Figure 8.3 Annotated Kaplan-Meier Survival Curves. ① Each vertical drop marks an event (death). ② Tick marks ( | ) on the curve indicate censored observations — patients who left the study or whose follow-up ended before the event occurred. ③ The median survival time is the point where the curve crosses S(t) = 0.50, shown here for the smoker group at approximately 2,240 days.
+Non-smokers did not reach median survival within the follow-up — their survival curve remains above 0.50 throughout, indicating a better prognosis.#

 The resulting KM curve:

-• Steps downward at each death event
+Steps downward only when a death event occurs.

 3.3 The Log-Rank Test#

-• H₀: The survival curves for smokers and non-smokers are identical
+\(H_0:\) The survival curves for smokers and non-smokers are identical.

-• H₁: The survival curves differ
+\(H_1:\) The survival curves differ.

 🔬 Lab Manual — Chapter 8#